darrinholst/sass-java/README.md

+# **NOTE**: As of version 3.2.7 we are using compass to compile your sass!

-# Sass for Java
+# sass-java

-Don't let those ruby devs have all the fun, with a simple filter you can have sass in your java too.
+Compiles sass to css on-the-fly with [compass](http://compass-style.org/) via a j2ee servlet filter

 ## Usage

-Add this to your web.xml
+Add this to your `web.xml`

     <filter>
         <filter-name>SassCompiler</filter-name>